-Mykonos is one of the most famous Greek islands.
-Located in the Cycladic region of the beautiful Aegean Sea, Mykonos offers amazing beaches, beautiful nature, picturesque villages, delicious Greek food and a chic lifestyle.
+Located in the Cycladic region of the beautiful Aegean Sea, Mykonos offers something for everyone.
+Amazing beaches, beautiful nature, picturesque villages, delicious Greek food and a chic lifestyle.

-However Mykonos is very famous for its great nightlife.
-Some people call Mykonos the Ibiza of Greece, since partying till morning in famous clubs with world known DJs next to movie stars and famous personalities happens every summer.
+Today, Mykonos is very famous for the great nightlife it offers.
+Some people call Mykonos the Ibiza of Greece, since partying til morning in famous clubs, with world known DJs next to movie stars takes place every summer.
 Mykonos is the perfect island to see people and to be seen, to relax and party hard, to step on virgin beaches or crowded ones and enjoy the indisputably tasty Greek cuisine.

 1. Explore the alleys of Mykonos Town

 Mykonos Town (called Chora) is the heart of Mykonos.
-With its beautiful, traditional, cycladic blue and white houses and its tiny streets full of shops, churches, and windmills, Mykonos Town is a pleasure to the eye.
-Each little corner and every beautiful house is a photo opportunity.
-Mykonos Town offers a bunch of things to do; from bars to taverns and cafeterias, to fashionable clothes and accessories boutiques, you’ll never run out of things to do!
+With its beautiful, traditional, cycladic blue and white houses and its tiny streets full of shops, churches.
+Anywhere you go, Mykonos Town is a pleasure to the eye and each little corner and every beautiful house is a photo opportunity.
+Mykonos Town offers you a bunch of things to do; from bars to taverns and cafeterias, to fashionable clothes and accessories boutiques, you’ll never run out of things to do!
 Here you will have the chance to pick up some typical Greek souvenirs, like olive oil products or leather sandals and postcards for memories that won’t fade.

 2. Admire the scenic view from Armenistis Lighthouse

-Located on the northwestern tip of the island, you will easily notice Armenistis Lighthouse because of its height – it is 19 meters (62 ft) tall.
+Located on the northwestern tip of the island, you will find Armenistis Lighthouse standing 19 meters (62 ft) tall.
 It is a scenic attraction offering great views to the Aegean Sea, and in the background one can notice the neighbouring island of Tinos.
-See the boats passing by between the two islands.
+From here you can see the boats passing by between the two islands.
 The lighthouse is approximately 7 km (4.35 mi) away from Mykonos Town and one can get there by car taking the north coastal road simply following the signs to Fanari.
+Dont forget to Read our guide on exploring Mykonos for more info.

 3. Mykonos Little Venice

-Maybe the most famous image of Mykonos is of the windmills of Little Venice.
-It is named ‘Little Venice’ because it resembles Italy’s Venice due to its architecture and exceptional beauty.
+The probably most famous images of Mykonos are those of the windmills and Little Venice.
+In case you had not figured it out yet it is named ‘Little Venice’ because it resembles Italy’s Venice due to its architecture and exceptional beauty hanging over the water edge.
 Locate in the Mykonos Town (Chora), one can get there and relax at the various bars and cafes right on the shore with a view of Little Venice.
-You can also visit the windmills and take a cruise from Ormos Port to watch the sunset from the sea.

 4. Platis Gialos Beach

-Platis Gialos Beach is located in the southern part of the island, about 4 km (2.48 mi) from Mykonos Town, and is the most popular and crowded beach of Mykonos.
-Its deep white sand and gorgeous turquoise waters attract visitors from all parts of the island.
+Platis Gialos Beach is in the southern part of the island, and is home to all our three offices.
+It is located about 4 km (2.48 mi) from Mykonos Town, and ison of the most popular beaches in Mykonos.
+With its deep white sand and gorgeous turquoise waters it attract visitors from all parts of the island.
 Platis Gialos Beach is accessible by bus and by boat.
 It is a fully organised beach with beach bars, taverns and sunbeds, definitely the place to relax, sunbathe and enjoy the crystal clear waters.
-One can also catch a boat from there to other southern beaches (Paraga, Agrari, Elia, Paradise and Super Paradise).
+One can also catch a boat from there to other southern beaches (Paranga, Agrari, Elia, Paradise and Super Paradise).

-Located in Paradise Beach in the southern part of the island, Tropicana Mykonos Club makes sure that the fun starts as early as 4:30 in the afternoon and finishes late the next morning.
+Located in Paradise Beach in the southern part of the island, Tropicana Beach Club makes sure that the fun starts as early as 4:30 in the afternoon and finishes late the next morning.
 Its epic parties have made history.
 Music vibes create a party atmosphere, boys and girls are dancing all the time and amazing cocktails are served.
 Tropicana Beach Bar is ideal for relaxing on the beach, sipping a cold beverage in a comfortable wooden chair under your umbrella.
-Visit Tropicana Restaurant for Italian and Greek specialities.
-Keep in mind that Tropicana Restaurant is self-service only.
 In 2012, the Travel Channel named Tropicana as the Best Beach Bar, and in 2011 and 2009 as the second Sexiest Beach Bar in the world.
 It is definitely the place to have fun, flirt and dance.

 The windmills are considered to be one of the most famous monuments of the Cyclades islands.
 In Mykonos, they are a landscape landmark as they rise above the sea, on the small hill southeast of Chora.They have a characteristic spherical shape, snow-white color and wooden pointed roof, ideal for the quite extreme winds of Mykonos.
 Their original use was for grain grinding that contributed to the island’s economic development.